kamaroly/ecto_entity/README.md

 ## Configure Your Ecto Repo

 Ecto Entity needs to know what repository to use while running database query.
-To do that, add `config :entity, app_name: :your_app_name` to your `config/config.exs` file.
+To do that, add `config :ecto_entity, app_name: :your_app_name` to your `config/config.exs` file.
 `:your_app_name` will be often the app configured in `mix.exs` under `project` > `app`.

 ```elixir